 The USA’s Business-Political Culture - Trump is an Unsurprising Result

-8. Trump's life inside the USA’s toxic business culture (including in celebrity TV) has meant that he has never needed to have any coherent or respectable political philosophy or morality, which could be debated, challenged and investigated.
-His fascism (more on this below) - like all fascism – emerges from his own ignorance and thrives on the complacency of others.
+13. Trump's life inside the USA’s toxic business culture (including in celebrity TV) has meant that he has never needed to have any coherent or respectable political philosophy or morality, which could be debated, challenged and investigated.
+His fascism (more on this below) - like all fascism – emerges from his own ignorance and vindictiveness and thrives on the complacency of others.
 Trump began his ‘career’ with the privileges of his father’s fortune plus some shark-like instincts which he has used (despite some major ‘mistakes’) to con his way to a bigger fortune in the real-estate world - that is, if he is to be believed.
 Underneath all this, the descriptors ‘sociopath’ and psychopath’ are the key to defining the internals of the Trump problem.
-He is fact-averse and could not care less about the massive harms he does to anyone else, he is oblivious to them.
-All that matters in Trump world is himself.
-He is selling delusions - always.
+He is fact-averse and truth-averse and could not care less about the massive harms he does to anyone else, he is oblivious to them.
+All that matters in Trumpland is himself.
+He is an extreme narcissist selling delusions - always.